maxcountryman/heroku-buildpack-sourceversion/README.md

 	https://github.com/sreid/heroku-buildpack-sourceversion.git

-In the application code, read the `.source_version` file that will be created on deployment.
-For example, in a Rails, it might look something like:
+In the application code, read the `.commit_hash` file that will be created on deployment.

-	git_sha = File.read(Rails.root.join('.source_version'))

-(add any error handling for environments where this file doesn't exist, such as your development machine, of course...)

 ## License
 MIT